LowLevelDaniel/COIL/coil/dir.md

 2. **Directives**: Use opcode range 0xD0-0xDF
 3. **Extension area**: 0xE0-0xFF reserved for implementation-specific extensions

-This clear separation allows the COIL assembler to identify and process directives differently from instructions during the binary translation process.
+This clear separation allows the COIL processor to identify and process directives differently from instructions during the binary translation process.

 ## Implementation Requirements

-COIL assemblers must:
+COIL processors must:

 1. Recognize all standard directive binary formats
 2. Process directives correctly according to their defined semantics